fenglab520/fenglab520.github.io/content/_index.md

     content:
       title:
       image:
-        filename: homepage_dna.png
+        filename: homepage_dna2.png

-      text: At the intersection of epidemiology and statistical genetics, our lab investigates the genetic basis of human complex traits, focusing on the susceptibility, severity, and progression of neuropsychiatric disorders.
-Our research extends to multi-omics methodologies and diverse ancestries, aiming to translate genomics research into improved healthcare and public health.
+      text: We are a computational research group dedicated to studying the genetic epidemiology and biology of human complex traits, with a focus on the susceptibility, severity, and progression of neuropsychiatric disorders.
+Our work extends to multi-omics approaches and analyses across diverse ancestries, aiming to translate genomics research into improved healthcare and public health outcomes.
   - block: collection
     content:
       title: Latest News